Toyota Corolla: Seventh generation (E100; 1991)

 In June 1991, Corollas received a redesign to be larger, heavier, and have the completely rounded, aerodynamic shape of the 1990s.
 In the United States, the somewhat larger Corolla was now in the compact class, rather than subcompact, and the coupé was still available in some markets, known as the AE101 Corolla Levin.
 Carburetors were mostly retired with this generation.

+Production of most models ended in 1995, with the introduction of the E110 Corolla, but the wagons and vans continued to be built until 2002.

 Eighth generation (E110; 1995)

 Production of the E110 Corolla started in May 1995.
 The design of the car was slightly altered throughout but retained a look similar to that of the E100.
 In 1998, for the first time, some non-Japanese Corollas received the new 1ZZ-FE engine.
 The 1ZZ-FE engine had an aluminum engine block and aluminum cylinder heads, which made models powered by this motor lighter than versions powered by A series engines which had cast iron blocks with aluminium heads.
 The model range began to change as Toyota decided styling differences would improve sales in different markets.
+Starting with this generation, General Motors renamed the Geo Prizm, a rebadge of the Toyota Sprinter, as the Chevrolet Prizm when the Geo brand was discontinued.

 This generation was delayed in North America until mid-1997 (US 1998 model year), where it had unique front and rear styling.
 Europe and Australasia received versions of their own as well.
 In Pakistan, this model was halted in November 1998, while production was closed in March 2002.